SCIENCE AND INDEPENDENT RESEARCH

-There is no cure for tinnitus.
-We will never claim that we have invented a cure for tinnitus, or even that we have come up a new therapeutic approach.
-But we have re-imagined an established technique to provide tinnitus relief.
-TinniSoothe is a new mode of delivery for sound therapy, or sound enrichment.
+There is no cure for tinnitus, but there is relief.
+We will never be one of those companies that claims to have invented a cure for tinnitus, or a new therapeutic approach.
+But we have re-imagined an established technique to deliver tinnitus relief.
+TinniSoothe is a new vehicle for sound therapy, or sound enrichment.

 TINNITUS & SOUND THERAPY